Xavier vs. Cincinnati College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 149.0

-Xavier is 4-4-0 against the spread this season compared to Cincinnati's 4-3-0 ATS record.
-The Musketeers are 4-4-0 and the Bearcats are 5-2-0 in terms of hitting the over.
+Xavier's record against the spread so far this season is 4-4-0, while Cincinnati's is 4-3-0.
+In terms of going over the point total, games involving the Musketeers are 4-4-0 and the Bearcats are 5-2-0.

 Bet on this or any college basketball matchup at BetMGM